 Table of Contents

 published October 1954 - April 1985.
-All copyrights
+All copyrights are hereby acknowledged.

-'DXing,' or long distance
+"DXing," or long distance communications,

+Electronics magazine.
 As you might expect, achieving success at making contacts

 like-minded hobbyists half-way around the world has been made quite a bit easier

 knowledge of propagation paths and accommodating atmospheric conditions.
 In 1959,

 you relied on monthly publication of reported conditions that was itself a few months

 old.
 Nowadays a DXer simply visits one of many websites with real-time status on

 being used, frequency and power levels, etc. Still, though, it takes a special kind

 of dedication to earn the coveted "Worked All Continents" certificate.